rethread-studio/rethread/code/NWL2022/README.md

 ### SuperCollider sonification

 Lives in `NWL2022/supercollider/`.
 Running main.scd will load everything and start listening for OSC messages from unfold_control.
 It is advisable to run JACK before running sclang because starting JACK takes a few seconds.
 Starting JACK manually also gives more control over starting parameters.
+The easiest way to start JACK is via the `qjackctl` program which has a graphical user interface.
+To automatically start JACK in a script, use the `jackd` binary.
+Suitable parameters depend on the hardware configuration and are beyond the scope of this README.
+See the startup script for an example.

+To start the SuperCollider program:

 ```sh
 sclang path/to/rethread_repo/code/NWL2022/main.scd